-Our research interests are rooted in the homeostatic self-organization of intact neural networks that support sensation, perception and cognition, and how appropriate information transmission in these systems is established during development and disrupted in disease.
+Our research interests are rooted in the active self-organization of intact neural networks that support sensation, perception and cognition, and how appropriate information transmission in these systems is established during development and disrupted in disease.

 USING ADVANCED TECHNOLOGY TO ANSWER CHALLENGING QUESTIONS

 In the pursuit of understanding how neurons contribute to networks, and how mechanisms influence neurons, we study the interaction of all three.